Learning Your Way Without Map or Compass: Panoramic Target Driven Visual Navigation: Experiments

 \subsection{Comparison Methods}

 We compare our navigation pipeline with an RGBD SLAM~\cite{labbe2019rtab} approach and the target-driven deep RL method from~\cite{THOR}.
 The methods we examine are described below.

-\begin{enumerate}[label=\alph*)] \item \textbf{SLAM} is the Real-Time Appearance-Based Mapping (RTABMap) library provided by~\cite{labbe2019rtab}, which is an RGBD Graph-Based SLAM approach based on an incremental appearance-based loop closure detector.
-The robot is not given the map beforehand in our implementation and builds it up as it moves along. \item \textbf{Siamese Actor-Critic (SAC)} is the method proposed by~\cite{THOR}.
+\begin{enumerate}[label=\alph*)] \item \textbf{RTABMap} is the Real-Time Appearance-Based Mapping (RTABMap) library provided by~\cite{labbe2019rtab}, which is an RGBD Graph-Based SLAM approach based on an incremental appearance-based loop closure detector.
+The robot is given the map beforehand. \item \textbf{Siamese Actor-Critic (SAC)} is the method proposed by~\cite{THOR}.
 We only keep one scene specific layer and train the whole network for each environment as we focus on the generalization to different targets under the same environment.
 We provide a goal-reaching reward of $10.0$ upon task completion and a small penalty of $-0.01$ at each time step.
 We train it on 100 targets with a maximum step size of 10000 for each episode.
-We give each environment a budget of 20$M$ frames (steps). \item \textbf{Ours (GPS)} is a variant of our proposed pipeline.
-Instead of using the learned goal checking model, it uses the GPS information and the provided goal coordinate to check whether the agent is at the goal. \item \textbf{Ours (no GPS)} is our proposed pipeline with the learned goal checker, without GPS, odometry or goal coordinate provided. \end{enumerate}
+We give each environment a budget of 20$M$ frames (steps). \item \textbf{Direct Future Prediction (DFP)} algorithm \cite{dosovitskiy2016learning}.
+This method does not learn to maximize future rewards, but predicts future inputs in the form of RGBD.
+The actions are learned to maximize the likelihood a future image will align with the predicted.
+This is the same experimental setup as \cite{minos}. \item \textbf{RL (PPO)} is an agent trained with reinforcement learning, specifically proximal policy optimization [25].
+Our agent specifically includes RGBD input.
+The model consists of a CNN that produces an embedding for visual input, which together with the relative goal vector is used by an actor (GRU) and a critic (linear layer).
+The experimental setup is the same as specified in ~\cite{habitat}. \item \textbf{Ours (LOC)} is a variant of our proposed pipeline.
+Instead of using the learned goal checking model, it uses the simulated localized position information and the provided goal coordinate to check whether the agent is at the goal. \item \textbf{Ours (no LOC)} is our proposed pipeline with the learned goal checker, without localization, odometry or goal coordinate provided. \end{enumerate}

-a), b) and c) assume the agent has an idealized GPS and is provided with the \textit{static} goal coordinate as in~\cite{habitat}.
+a), b), c), d), and e) assume the agent has an idealized localized indoor position and is provided with the \textit{static} goal coordinate as in~\cite{habitat}.
+The LOC vs. no LOC is meant to be an ablation study comparing what would happen if the goal checker were 100\% accurate.
 As a result, the agent is able to compute the relative position of the target at each time step and can use this information to check if the goal has been reached.